Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2065/Lab 1, Tutorial 1 and CW 1.md

 - To prove a disjunction: just prove one side.
 In Lean: we choose which one - `left` or `right`.
 - To say A implies B, we can write down `intro` with a name with the assumption, e.g. variable name `a` (or anything) becomes the left side to prove the other side.

-For a conjunction:
+For a conjunction, we use **constructor** and **cases**.
 ```
+constructor

 cases assump with
 | intro p q => assumption
 ```
 This gets 2 new assumptions

 For a disjunction, we can also use proof by cases: the case of the left and the right.
+There are two ways to prove it.
 ```
 cases assump with
 | inl lhs => -- FOr the left hand side
 | inr rhs  => -- FOr the right hand side
 ```

 For an assumption: